 In order to use the system for your calculations, you need basic proficiency in Linux environments.
-To gain this proficiency we recommend you read the introduction to Linux operating system environments, and install a Linux distribution on your personal computer.
-A good choice might be the CentOS distribution, as it is similar to systems on the clusters at IT4Innovations.
-It's easy to install and use.
-In fact, any Linux distribution would do.
+To gain this proficiency, we recommend you read the introduction to Linux operating system environments, and install a Linux distribution on your personal computer.
+For example, the CentOS distribution is similar to systems on the clusters at IT4Innovations and it is easy to install and use, but any Linux distribution would do.

 Learn how to parallelize your code.

 In many cases, you will run your own code on the cluster.
 In order to fully exploit the cluster, you will need to carefully consider how to utilize all the cores available on the node and how to use multiple nodes at the same time.
 You need to parallelize your code.
-Proficieny in MPI, OpenMP, CUDA, UPC or GPI2 programming may be gained via training provided by IT4Innovations.
+Proficiency in MPI, OpenMP, CUDA, UPC, or GPI2 programming may be gained via training provided by IT4Innovations.

 Terminology Frequently Used on These Pages¶

 - node: a computer, interconnected via a network to other computers – Computational nodes are powerful computers, designed for, and dedicated to executing demanding scientific computations.

 - core: a processor core, a unit of processor, executing computations

 - job: a calculation running on the supercomputer – the job allocates and utilizes the resources of the supercomputer for certain time.

 - HPC: High Performance Computing

-- HPC (computational) resources: corehours, storage capacity, software licences
+- HPC (computational) resources: nodehours, storage capacity, software licenses

 - code: a program

 - primary investigator (PI): a person responsible for execution of computational project and utilization of computational resources allocated to that project

 - collaborator: a person participating in the execution of a computational project and utilization of computational resources allocated to that project

 - project: a computational project under investigation by the PI – the project is identified by the project ID.
 Computational resources are allocated and charged per project.

-- jobscript: a script to be executed by the PBS Professional workload manager
+- jobscript: a script to be executed by the Slurm workload manager

-In this documentation, you will find a number of pages containing examples.
+In this documentation, you will find a number of examples.
 We use the following conventions:

 Cluster command prompt: